aumpierre-unb/InternalFluidFlow.jl/instructions.md

 ``julia> Re=f2Re(f,[eps[,fig]])``

-The other functions compute both
+The other five functions compute both

 the Reynolds number *Re* and the Darcy friction factor *f*, given